ThuyKat/OCP-Java-17/Chapter2.md

 - The logical operators, (&), (|), and (^), may be applied to both numeric and boolean data types
 - When they’re applied to boolean data types, they’re referred to as logical operators.
 Alternatively, when they’re applied to numeric data types, they’re referred to as bitwise operators, as they perform bitwise comparisons of the bits that compose the number.
-- AND is only true if both operands are true.Inclusive OR is only false if both operands are false.Exclusive OR is only true if the operands are different.
+- AND is only true if both operands are true.Inclusive OR (|) is only false if both operands are false.Exclusive OR(^) is only true if the operands are different.
 ## conditional operator ( short-circuit operator)
 - Different to logical operator: the right side of the expression may never be evaluated if the final result can be determined by the left side of the expression
     -> this is useful in if statement when evaluating both conditions can throw NullPointerException since one condition is used for null-check